 Have you ever prepared a pan grilled romaine lettuce before?

-If you haven’t, well then it’s about time!
+If you haven’t, well then it is about time now!

 And I have to say that I have received very positive comments on this recipe before, lots of people like the idea.
 And lots of them have tried it out as well and loved it.

 But I have to say that I have also had people claiming that fresh lettuce should be kept and eaten raw only, and not cooked at all.
 I get it.
 I would say, try it and find out for yourself what you think of it!